 We use third party transportation providers for the supply of raw material and delivery of our products.
 We outsource our logistics to either third-party logistics companies or as mutually agreed shipment terms as decided with the suppliers and customers.
 We rely on various forms of transportation, such as marine, roadways and railways to receive raw materials required for our products and to deliver our finished products to our customers.
 Unexpected delays in those deliveries, including due to delays in obtaining customs clearances for raw materials imported by us, transportation strikes or increases in transportation and fuel costs, could significantly decrease our ability to make sales and earn profits.
 We may suffer losses due to damage or loss of raw materials and finished products in transit which may occur due to accidents or natural disasters.
-Manufacturing delays or unexpected demand for our products may also require us to use faster, but more expensive, transportation methods, which could adversely affect our gross margins.
+Manufacturing delays or unexpected demand for our gross margins.
 In addition, labour shortages or labour disagreements in the transportation or logistics industries or long-term disruptions to the national and international transportation infrastructure that lead to delays or interruptions of deliveries could materially adversely affect our business.
 In addition, transportation costs in India have been steadily increasing over the past several years.
-Continuing increases in transportation costs or unavailability of transportation services for our products may have an adverse effect on our business, financial condition, results of operations and prospects.
+Continuing increases in transportation costs of preations and prospects.
 In addition, our sales and majority of purchases are indigenous, consequently, we are directly linked to India's physical infrastructure which is less developed than that of many developed nations, and problems with its road networks, electricity grid, communication systems or any other public facility could disrupt our normal business activity, including our supply of raw materials and the delivery of our products to customers by third-party transportation providers.
 Any deterioration of India's physical infrastructure would harm the national economy, disrupt the transportation of goods and supplies, and add costs to doing business in India.
 These problems could interrupt our business operations, which could have a material adverse effect on our results of operations and financial condition.